osvaldoteixeira/osvaldoteixeira/README.md

 🔭 I'm looking for an opportunity in programming and web development.

-👨‍💼 I have knowledge in HTML, CSS, SASS, Bootstrap, Tailwind, JavaScript, React, NodeJS and PHP.
+👨‍💼 I have knowledge in HTML, CSS, SASS, Bootstrap, Tailwind, JavaScript, React and the basics in NodeJS and PHP.

 👨‍💻 I'm currently studying TypeScript.